fahd-collab/skribbl-clone/README.md

 6. **Score Points**: Earn points for correct guesses and time bonuses
 7. **Complete Rounds**: Play through 3 rounds with different words and drawers

+**Note**: The web UI is presented in Roman‑Urdu (Latin script) — labels, notifications and chat/system messages are shown in Roman‑Urdu.

 ## Setup Instructions

 ### Prerequisites